Meet the Board of Directors

 Luke attended Illinois State University on a partial theatre scholarship and holds a BS with a minor in Theatre.

 Alissa Raschke-Janchenko has been actively involved in theatrical pursuits for almost 20 years.
 She’s done everything from acting in a lead to sorting screws in the workshop.
 By day a children’s librarian, her passion for performing arts was apparent as a child, when she insisted on putting on one-woman shows for her parents (sorry, Mom and Dad).

-Onstage, she has been seen in Limestone’s Taming of the Shrew (2016) and The Importance of Being Earnest (2017), I Hate Shakespeare (2019) as well as with Limestone’s improv group, Quarried Away.
+Onstage, she has been seen in Limestone’s Taming of the Shrew (2016) and The Importance of Being Earnest (2017), I Hate Shakespeare (2019), The Local Playwright Festival (2022), Clue (2022) as well as with Limestone’s improv group, Quarried Away.
 She prefers the off-stage fun of managing/producing and working with actors.
-She is never allowed to run tech.
+She is never allowed to run tech, but she did design much of the stage for 2022's Clue.
 Her goal is to create a fun, safe space for people of every skill level to enjoy theatre.

 Christopher "Kit" Lindblom - Artistic Director

 Kit is a founding member of the Limestone Stage and hails from Detroit MI, where he developed his interest in theater at an early age.
 His first role was in a school production of The Brahman and the Tiger where he won the role of The Tiger.
 His directorial debut came while still in High School, he directed one act plays while a member of the Thespian Society.